drart/performanceenvironment2019/README.md

 - This year focus on more interchangeable synths controls
 - Work on sequencing techniques
 - Work on getting the Push totally mapped (ORAC inspired)
+- Work on loading the current mapping first and have a menu for others available?